katherynisabell/Oscar/README.md

 # Oscar
 # Story card
-As a web dev
+As a web dev <br>
-I want to create a webservice using Git Bash command line and Render So that I can have an awesome site
+I want to create a webservice using Git Bash command line and Render <br>
+So that I can have an awesome site <br>
 # Introduction
 The purpose of this README is to document the process of using GitBash as an emulation layer for a Git command line.
 In this README we will show a user how to download GitBash, utilize the basic functions in GitBash, and push a Git repo to render, and utilize Render to deploy a web service.
 Git bash: Definition, commands, & getting started | Atlassian